sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

 ```

-That is pretty much what is required to achive a Public PKCE client that does not use a client secret.
+That is pretty much what is required to create a public PKCE client that does not use a client secret.

  The public client will issue access tokens using my authorization server but will not issue refresh tokens at this time.